 Fullers run a regular ferry service from Britomart & Devonport out to Rangitoto with several trips a day.
-You can get a great map and guide at the Fuller’s ticket office, which I recommend you grab.
+You can get a great map and guide at Fuller’s ticket office, which I recommend you grab.
 A short, scenic ferry ride across the harbour from downtown Auckland brings you directly to Rangitoto.

 What to do at Rangitoto?

-Rangitoto is home to NZ largest Pohutukawa forest – there are over 200 species of native plants including 40 species of ferns.
+Rangitoto is home to NZ largest Pohutukawa forest – there are over 200 species of native plants, including 40 species of ferns.

-Once we docked most people took the most direct trail to the summit, but we decided to take the long way around.
+Once we docked, most people took the most direct trail to the summit, but we decided to take the long way around.
 If you are not the walking type, they have a tour you can purchase where they will drive you to the summit trail.
 Although, I feel this beats the purpose of the trip.

-There are a few things to look at upon the summit itself – it’s the home of an old WW2 observation post and there are a couple of other ruins around as well if you do the crater loop walk track.
+There are a few things to look at upon the summit itself – it’s the home of an old WW2 observation post, and there are a couple of other ruins around as well if you do the crater loop walk track.
 We took in the view at the Summit Lookout, checked out the crater, walked the crater rim track, and snapped a few pictures.
 After exploring for a while, it was time for a good feed.
 We sat down and started munching on our lunches.

-Once, we were out of the lava caves, we noticed the time.
-One thing to note about Rangitoto is that the timings on the Fuller’s map for the walkways are not to be ignored.
-I am a fast walker, but if the says 2 hours, it’s going to take 2 hours.
+Once we were out of the lava caves, we noticed the time.
+One thing to note about Rangitoto is that the timings on Fuller’s map for the walkways are not to be ignored.
+I am a fast walker, but if it says 2 hours, it’s going to take 2 hours.
 Also, you are not allowed to stay back on the island.
 This means that you have a limited time on the island and must catch the last ferry back.
 Unless, of course, you want a private water taxi or a helicopter to bring you back to the mainland.
 Since there was only about an hour left for the last ferry, we decided to head back to the wharf.
 Luckily, the direct trail back didn’t take us more than 45 minutes.

 Other things to keep in mind

 We were fortunate that we had an overcast day with a drizzle.
 I would avoid going on a blazing sunny day when the rocks reflect that heat at you.
-Overall it was a great trip with some amazing sights and walks.
+Overall it was a great trip with some fantastic sights and walks.
 We would certainly do it again at some point.
 There are still many parts of the island we have yet to explore, bays with lighthouses, wrecks, quarries and of course Motutapu to see and do.